OWASP/OdTM/README.md

 also with catalogues of traditional security patterns.

-All the models are implemented as OWL (Web Ontology Language) ontologies with Description Logics (DL) as a mathematical background.
+All the models are implemented as OWL (Web Ontology Language) ontologies with Description Logics (DLs) as a mathematical background.

 Our framework includes a set of software tools for automation of the threat modelling process.
 In particular, you can use the [OdTM Server](applications/OdTMServer/)